webdevops/TYPO3-metaseo/Documentation/TestingManual/Index.rst

 want to test their changes against regressions.

 Please note that MetaSEO's test cases slightly differ from the way test cases are written in the TYPO3 core.
-For the moment, our test cases can just be directly run in an IDE like PhpStorm, ignoring the fact that TYPO3 provides additional infrastructure which we currently don't use.
+For instance, our test cases can be run directly via CLI or in an IDE like PhpStorm, thereby ignoring the fact that TYPO3 provides additional infrastructure which we currently don't use.

-The test suite currently even avoids to test components from the core, which in turn means that the test suite contains unit tests only whereas core components are mocked as far as possible.
+The test suite currently even avoids to test core components, which in turn means that the MetaSEO's test suite contains unit tests only whereas core components are mocked as far as possible.

 Setting up the test suite